shoenot/propraetor/README.md

 SQLite is the default and is adequate for small-to-medium deployments.
 It's a single file, backups are a copy operation, and there's no database server to maintain.

-For PostgreSQL or MySQL, set `DATABASE_URL` in your `.env` and install the appropriate driver:
+For PostgreSQL or MySQL, set `DATABASE_URL` in your `.env` and install the appropriate driver (or uncomment the relevant line in `requirements.txt` before building):

 ```bash
 pip install psycopg2-binary   # PostgreSQL